Smurph123452zq/Smurph123452zq/Campaign Notes/Session Logs/Session 4 Heart of the Garden Notes.md

    * Allow players a brief rest to gather remains from the spiderdragon and patch wounds.
    * Clues on the corpse or in nearby webs hint at a deeper chamber (molten ichor flowing toward a crack, faint chanting echoes).
    * Optional skill checks: Survival or Investigation DC 12 to spot a hidden passage leading down.
+   * Silent Khenra skeletons watch from the garden.
+A polite greeting or offering grants a chance to learn about their devotion to [[Nerrath]].
+Hostility leads to a brief skirmish using the Restless Khenra stat block.

 2. Descent Toward the Heart (30–40 min)
    * Hazard – Crumbling Tunnels: The path is unstable, dotted with fissures leaking molten fluid.
 Dex (Acrobatics) or Str (Athletics) DC 13 to navigate without sliding into small pits (1d6 fire damage on failure).